snotskie/ttrpg/md/index.md

 When both your History Stat and another Stat would be applicable in a situation, the GM may decide which applies more.
 Otherwise, you choose which to use.

+### Party History

+TODO

+While the party of player characters does not share a "group History," you may still find it useful to keep a short list of shared details over the course of the campaign, such as reputation, effect of the market on the party's business, shifting political tensions, or so on.

+This list can aid you when asking players to reflect on their character's own relationship to that "group History," which can help shape their own History scope, advance the development of their character, and inspire you for ideas for following scenes or sessions.

+can inform the choices you make and your adjustments to your History Stat over time.

 ### Character Creation: Step Three!
 <!-- _class: creation -->